 - A minimum of 120 points from at least two A levels

 Access course (started before September 2014)

 Pass.
-English and Maths GCSE equivalency of 12 level two credits in each subject required.
+English GCSE equivalency of 12 level two credits in each subject required.

 Access to HE Diploma (started after September 2014)

-Pass Access qualification with GCSE English and Maths at grade C or above.
+Pass Access qualification with GCSE English at grade C/4 or above, or the equivalent.